combustion-engine/combustion/README.md

 # WIP

-This protject is a total mess right now.
+This project is a total mess right now.
 I've been rewriting and refining everything from the bottom up.
 This message will be removed whenever things get a bit more stable.

 ## Engine Crates